neilboyd/tapiriik/README.md

 # tapiriik keeps your fitness in sync

+## This fork

+This repo is forked from https://github.com/cpfair/tapiriik.
+It has been updated to reflect changes in the dependencies, and it's running on Kubernetes on [siiink.com](https://www.siiink.com).

 ## Looking to run tapiriik locally?

 Check out the [setup guide on the wiki](https://github.com/cpfair/tapiriik/wiki/Running-tapiriik-locally).
 It's a bit more than `pip install tapiriik`, but I'm sure you can handle it.